Moonbase59/azuracast_xmltv/README.md

 The big picture behind this is to create **standards-compliant files** to
 - **easily access your station(s)** from almost any media player or server
 - get **better distribution** by providing interested listeners with
-  - an easy acess to your stations and streams
+  - an easy access to your stations and streams
   - an electronic program guide (EPG) so they can actively tune in to your shows

 Therefore I recommend regenerating the files periodically and **linking to them on your website**, so your listeners can point their media centers/players directly at these links and stay up-to-date with your station(s) automatically.